 My research focuses on the literature and culture of early modern England.
 My peer-reviewed articles have appeared in Renaissance Quarterly, ELH, Shakespeare Studies, and Milton Studies.
 I teach courses on Shakespeare, poetry, and other topics in the Department of English and Creative Writing at Dartmouth College, where I am currently assistant professor.
 Areas of particular interest include poetry and poetics; penology and carceral history; book history; the history of sexuality; rhetorical culture; and authors including More, Shakespeare, Marvell.

 I hold a Ph.D. from Princeton University (2020) as well as an M.F.A from Cornell University (2014).
 In 2018-2019 my work was awarded the Porter Ogden Jacobus Fellowship, Princeton’s highest honor for a graduate student.
-In 2017-2018 I held the Arthur P. Morgan Graduate Fellowship in English.
-My research has been supported by grants from Princeton’s Center for the Study of Religion, Center for Digital Humanities, and the Donald and Mary Hyde Fellowship.
-At Princeton, I served as a residential adviser for undergraduate students in Mathey College and Butler College, and worked as an assistant in the Center for Digital Humanities.
+At Princeton, I especially enjoyed serving as a residential adviser for undergraduate students in Mathey College and Butler College.

 Previously I taught as a lecturer at Cornell University, where I led first-year writing seminars on Shakespeare, as well as introductory creative writing courses, and where I received my M.F.A. in poetry.
 Creative work has appeared in The Los Angeles Review of Books, The Seattle Review, The Beloit Poetry Journal, and the anthology Best New Poets (2011), among others.
 I hold a bachelor’s degree with high honors from Dartmouth College.
 I grew up in Maine.